DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 ID to go along with the newly created key pair:

-1. **Real name:** You can put in whatever you want, but [be sure to use only ASCII characters](TODO: Insert link) because otherwise you might introduce bugs.
+1. **Real name:** You can put in whatever you want, but [be sure to use only ASCII characters](#gnupg-non-ascii-troubleshooting) because otherwise you might introduce bugs.
 2. **Email address:** Self explanatory.
 3. **Comment:** Whatever you want, I just leave this blank.